Serverless Deployment Runbook

 With Middleware (Recommended)

-The SDK middleware handles flushing automatically:
+The SDK middleware handles flushing automatically by hooking into the response lifecycle:

 - Express/Fastify: Calls

-trace.flush()on responsefinishevent. - Next.js: Calls
+trace.flush()on the responsefinishevent. - Next.js: Calls

-trace.flush()before returning the response.
+trace.flush()immediately before returning the final response.

 export const handler = async (event: APIGatewayEvent) => {